Serena B. Miller: Personal life

 After several years working as a court reporter in Detroit, Michigan, she and her family moved back to their hometown of Minford, Ohio, where her husband, Steve Miller, became the minister of the Sunshine Church of Christ.
 He died in 2016 after a lengthy illness.
 Always her greatest encourager, he made her promise that she would continue writing after he was gone.
 Because of the brain fog of grief, for many months, she found it impossible to keep that promise.
 Her youngest son, Jacob, suggested she attempt to rewrite one of her earliest manuscripts, which had been rejected by multiple publishers.

 One thing her husband had emphasized during the years she wrote and dealt with rejection was, “God doesn’t expect you to be successful, Serena.
 He only asks you to be faithful.
 Just do the work.”

 With those words in mind, she rewrote the rejected manuscript, while her son taught himself all aspects of publishing.
 Soon, the family business of L.J.
 Emory Publishing was established, which has published all her titles since.
-The rights to the resulting novel, Moriah’s Lighthouse, was later purchased by Hallmark, and filmed on location at beautiful Ploumanac'h Lighthouse in Perros-Guirec, Hotel Castel Beau Site in Brittany, and Rochefort-en-Terre, France.
+The rights to the resulting novel, Moriah’s Lighthouse, was later purchased by Hallmark, and filmed at Ploumanac'h Lighthouse in Perros-Guirec, Hotel Castel Beau Site in Brittany, and Rochefort-en-Terre, France.